LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with `curl->set`.
 This option expects a string value that specifies the path and file name to your certificate, or, with NSS, the nickname of the certificate you want to use.
-(If you want to use a file from the current directory, please precede it with a "./" prefix in order to avoid confusion with a nickname.)
+(If you want to use a file from the current directory, precede it with a "./" prefix in order to avoid confusion with a nickname.)

 .. method:: CURLOPT_SSLCERTTYPE()